 Purchase a Variety of Trees for Zone 8 from Tn Nursery

-Buying and planting trees require a minimal investment of money and time compared to the multitude of benefits you will receive in return.
-Trees add value and beauty to property, help to lower utility bills when strategically planted for shade and windbreaks and will provide children and pets a fun place to play in and under.
+Buying and planting trees require a minimal investment of money and time compared to the many benefits you will receive in return.
+Trees add value and beauty to property, help lower utility bills when strategically planted for shade and windbreaks, and provide children and pets a fun place to play in and under.
 Before planting trees in your landscape, consider what benefits you want to derive.
 Different varieties offer different benefits, as these popular types:

 Trees for Zone 8 has several different types of trees

-These trees types are planted primarily for their shade-giving interests and can provide decades (perhaps centuries) of pleasure.
-Shade trees help to lower energy usage during the summertime by keeping a home cooler, so less air conditioning is needed.
-Most of these tree varieties grow slow and are deciduous (lose their leaves in the fall) but certain types of evergreens can also provide a location with the desired respite from the sun’s rays.
+These trees are planted primarily for their shade-giving interests and can pleasure for decades (perhaps centuries).
+Shade trees help lower energy usage during the summertime by keeping a home cooler, so less air conditioning is needed.
+Most of these tree varieties grow slow and are deciduous (lose their leaves in the fall), but certain types of evergreens can also provide a location with the desired respite from the sun's rays.

 Red Maple Trees

-The mighty oak tree is so called for good reason; it grows strong, sturdy and reaches majestic heights while providing shade and acorns for wildlife.
-Classified as a hardwood, oak trees are very resistant to diseases and pests and will last for decades in a landscape.
-The only downside to having them growing in a landscape is a large number of acorns which drop to the ground during the early fall.
+The mighty oak tree is so-called for a good reason; it grows strong, sturdy, and reaches majestic heights while providing shade and acorns for wildlife.
+Oak Trees are classified as hardwood.
+Oak trees are very resistant to diseases and pests and will last for decades in a landscape.
+The only downside to growing in a landscape is many acorns that drop to the ground during the early fall.
 Each acorn contains the seed for a new oak tree, and it will quickly sprout, take root and grow unless the acorns are removed from the landscape.
 Deer and other wildlife love to eat the tasty acorns, so oak trees are an excellent choice to plant at the perimeters of wooded areas.

-Trees for Zone 8 are amazing shade and flowering trees
+Trees for Zone 8 are excellent shade and flowering trees.

 Dogwoods, ornamental cherry, plum, pear, crabapple, and tulip poplar are just the names of a few flowering trees that will add color, fragrance, and beauty to a landscape.
-Flowering trees come in a variety of heights which range from a manicured 6-foot tall ornamental fruit tree to a 60-foot tall tulip poplar.
-Bloom colors span the color gamut, and most will produce a heady fragrance when in full bloom during the spring of the year.
+Flowering trees come in various heights, ranging from a manicured 6-foot tall ornamental fruit tree to a 60-foot tall tulip poplar.
+Bloom colors span the color gamut, and most will produce a heady fragrance when in full bloom during the year's spring.